LogoElectromagnet Maker

 0.43 A / 47 W

 Kendrion publishes one 110 V DC industrial example at 0.43 A, 47 W, and 100% ED, while Magnet-Schultz shows several DC holding families standardized at 24 V and adapted to <120 V on request.
+The same duty-gap-family logic applies when the query asks for 12 V.

 0 mm1.0 mm1330 N61 NZero-gap published value1.0 mm published value